 Finally, Tyler Akin can exhale a sigh of relief… sort of.

-Le Cavalier at The Green Room, the French brasserie restaurant opening in Wilmington’s Hotel Du Pont, is set to open on Sept.
+Le Cavalier at The Green Room, the French brasserie restaurant in Wilmington’s Hotel Du Pont, opened on Sept.
 1 after delays due to the coronavirus pandemic.
-The eatery, which will focus on lighter, brighter French food, won’t be cutting any corners with the interior redesign, and the menu will still reflect original intentions.
-The restaurant is a partnership between chef and partner Akin, PM Hotel Group and The Buccini/Pollin Group, Inc..
+The eatery, which focuses on lighter, brighter French food, isn’t cutting any corners with the interior redesign, and the menu still reflects original intentions.
+The restaurant is a partnership between chef and partner Akin, PM Hotel Group and The Buccini/Pollin Group, Inc.